acurteman/cryptographic/docs.md

     - "shopTax": Int, percentage of users maxCredits that gets added to every purchase

+## numUsers: Int

+- Keeps track of how many users are connected to the server

 ### prefs: Dictionary

 - Client variable.
 Used to store all local user preferences